diveshsoni/Temp-Light-Sensor-IoT-/README.md

 An android application is developed which complements this system by providing the users to specify additional preferences and view the current readings/log pertaining to the sensor data.
 A server runs in the background on the Android application that continuously listens for any notifications from the server on the Pi as to changes in sensor data over the threshold.
-The code for the clienr-side (Android application) is in the SmartBlinds folder whereas that for the server-side is in the PervasiveComputing folder.
+The code for the clienr-side (Android application) is in the SmartBlinds folder whereas that for the server-side is in the Pervasive Computing folder.